steglasaurous/queuebot/README.md

 ## How to use

 1. Goto https://twitch.tv/requestobot, click on "Chat", then type `!join` to have the bot join your channel.
-2. Commands and info on how to use the bot are detailed on the requestobot's about page- you can find that [here](https://www.twitch.tv/requestobot/about).
+2. Commands and info on how to use the bot are detailed on the requestobot's about page.
+You can find that [here](https://www.twitch.tv/requestobot/about).

 ## Feature Requests and Bugs